IanEdwards99/nfcreader/README.rst

-Python API for NFC reader to run on the Pi Zero.
+Python API for CR95HF NFC reader to run on the Pi Zero.
+Used as a python wrapper for the existing C API provided for the CR95HF module by STMicroelectronics.
+However, it was found to be lacking for Linux users, as well as difficult to compile and run compared to a Python API.

 * Free software: MIT license